-Steel posts shall comply with the requirements of Clauses 7.2.1 to 7.2.4, inclusive.
+Steel posts shall comply with the requirements stated in Clauses 7.2.1 to 7.2.4, inclusive.

-Materials used in the manufacture of steel posts shall be in accordance with materials referenced in AS 4100 or AS/NZS 4600.
+Materials used in the manufacture of steel posts shall be in accordance with materials referenced in AS 4100 or AS/NZS 4600 and the minimum wall thickness of 4 mm.